brohaut/brohaut.github.io/_posts/2017-09-29-Article-Brain_Heart.markdown

 Can the rest of the body, however, contribute with extra information about the state of consciousness in noncommunicating patients? **YES**

-In this paper we show how the exploration of heart-brain interraction enable to improve consciousness assessment in patients.
+In this paper we show how the exploration of heart-brain interaction enable to improve consciousness assessment in patients.

 Link toward the online version on [*Annals of Neurology*](http://dx.doi.org/10.1002/ana.25045).